GetBreeze/breeze-db-docs/orm.md

 ### Table Name

-The table corresponding to the model is automatically derived from the model's class name:
+The table corresponding to the model is automatically derived from the model's class name using "snake case":

 | Class name   | Table name    |
 |--------------|---------------|